Ten Tips for Raising More Compassionate Infants and Toddlers

 Did you know that infants and toddlers are far more empathetic than we once thought?

 - Be respectful, patient, and loving to your infants and toddlers as they imitate what they see.
-Model saying “please” and “thank you,” gentle touch, using your words, helping them to clean up, and sharing your things.
+Model saying “please” and “thank you,” a gentle touch, using your words, helping them to clean up, and sharing their things.

 - Read books about feelings with positive social interactions and discuss them.
 If your

 child watches television, watch too, and talk about the situations and emotions that happen in the shows.
 Limit the use of mobile devices to entertain as many put in commercials that do not show the behaviors we are looking to develop.

 - When things are upsetting your toddler, you can engage your inner child.
 Use a doll or puppet to help your child explore feelings and perspectives.
 For example, the puppet may say, “I don’t want to take a bath!”
 You respond to the puppet, “You sound mad – you don’t like baths!